zmrbk/HeroesPanel/README.md

 This is test project with hero admin panel!
+Used: react, react-redux, RTK Query, sass, classnames, uuid, bootstrap.